 What is Asbestos?

-What are the hazards of Asbestos?
+What are the health effects of asbestos exposure?

 Asbestos fibres embedded in lung tissue may develop into Mesothelioma – an incurable form of cancer